igorrius/hex2bin/README.md

 - `input_file`: Path to the input file (**required**)
 - `output_file`: Path to the output file (**optional**)
 - `mode`: Conversion mode (`hex2bin` or `bin2hex`, **optional**)
+- `--all`: (optional, for `bin2hex` only) Write all data, including 0xFF fill bytes, to the HEX file.
+By default, the tool writes only non-0xFF data (sparse HEX output).
+- `--record-bytes=N`: (optional, for `bin2hex` only) Set the number of bytes per HEX record (default: 16, e.g., 16 or 32).

 If `output_file` is not provided, it will be automatically determined from the input file name and mode.
 If `mode` is not provided, it will be inferred from the input file extension: